UNA Planetarium and Observatory

 "The Stars are for Everyone".
 Helen Sawyer-Hogg

-In addition to the sky, the planetarium is equiped with slide and LCD projectors and a sound system.
-A recent major investment has been made to replace the old control system with a modern computer controled system.
+In addition to the sky, the planetarium is equipped with slide and LCD projectors and a sound system.
+A recent major investment has been made to replace the old control system with a modern computer controlled system.

 The planetarium programs have traditionally been more like theatre shows, but we are in the process of developing new shows that incorporate hands-on learner center activities in addition to the normal pre-programmed "show".

 Guests sit in chair that tilts back for comfortable viewing of the simulated sky.
 The lights go down and the show starts.
 It really does feel like you are outside at night.
 Once the show ends, the planetarium operator will do a short presentation on what can be viewed that night ad inform you of up-coming celestial events.
 A chance to ask questions.